Marie Baude

 Marie Baude (c.
-1703-?) was a Senegambian woman who was married to convicted murderer, Jean Pinet.
+1703- fl.
+1728) was a Senegambian signare businesswoman and slave trader.
+She was married to the convicted French murderer, Jean Pinet.
 Despite a lack of significant evidence regarding her life, Baude's narrative embodies the intricate dynamics of the transatlantic slave trade era, from her ascent as a signare, wielding influence amid the trade, to the events surrounding her husband's trial and deportation.

 Early life

 Marie Baude was born in about 1703 (1701 according to her testimony) in Joal, a city on the western coast of Senegal.
 Her mother is unknown and her father was a Frenchman known as ‘Sieur Baude’.
 Documents from the time of her life referred to her as a ‘mulâtresse’.
 She married Jean Pinet in 1721, in a marriage arranged by her father.
 They moved to a French comptoirs, on Gorée, an island off the coast.
 Pinet was the only gunsmith on the island leading to wealth quickly.
 Together, they owned slaves and lived a comfortable lifestyle.
 Baude was a signare working with the French in the slave trade.